 Marketing on search visibility is another reason for using WordPress.
-WordPress is the CMS of choice for SEO professionals, and WordPress has many SEO plugins that allow SEO experts to provide a higher level of support, customization, optimization and user support.
+WordPress is the CMS of choice for SEO professionals, and WordPress has many SEO plugins that allow SEO experts to provide a higher level of support, customization, optimization, and user support.

-Finally, while requirements may differ each specific case, SEO set-up and design often take less time than creating an entire CMS directly from scratch.
+Finally, while requirements may differ in each specific case, SEO set-up and design often take less time than creating an entire CMS directly from scratch.